exoctl/exoctl-cli/README.md

    -h, --help            Show this help message and exit.
           -g {data:metadata,plugins,plugins:plugin},
    --gateway {data:metadata,plugins,plugins:plugin}
-                         specify which gateway you want to use -e <endpoint>,
+                         Specify which gateway you want to use -e <method> <url>,
-   --endpoint <endpoint>
+   --endpoint <method> <url>
-                         your plugin´s endpoint on the engine
+                         Your plugin´s endpoint on the engine
-       -d <data>,        data to be passed to gateway --data <data>
+       -d <data>,        Data to be passed to gateway --data <data>
-   -r, --raw-data        bring raw engine data without processing -f, --file            specify if 'data' is a file
+   -r, --raw-data        Bring raw engine data without processing -f, --file            Specify if 'data' is a file -v, --version         Display the current version of the script

+For more info, see https://github.com/maldeclabs/infinity-cli
 ```

 You can view the plugins your engine uses